Internal Investigations

 Cartel arrangements, export control violations, sanctions breaches, data protection incidents.

-• Suspicion of organised structures
+• Suspicion of organized structures

 Indications of coordinated conduct by several individuals, for example in purchasing, sales or logistics.